ofikhan/OfiKhan/README.md

 ### Hi there 👋

+I am currently learning to play ukulele.
+In my free time, I like to recite and sing.

+I hope you are having a good day.

+*Ofi likes coffee ☕ *
 <!--
 **ofikhan/OfiKhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.